temportalflux/integro-tabletop/Backlog.md

 - Sheet inventory search bar functionality
 - name generator
 - Warlock Invocations & Sorcerer Metamagic selections
+- Warlock & Spell Slots
+	- pact magic's slot format isn't currently supported
+	- spell slots are currently shared (which is fine b/c everything resets on long rest), but a Warlock class slots reset on short rest, which is at conflict with everything else.

 ### Rest
-- Add Hit Dice access to Hit Points modal (so users can manually use or add hit dice without taking a rest, some class features restore or consume hit dice from other players).
+- Add Hit Dice access to Hit Points modal (so users can manually use or add hit dice without taking a rest, some class features restore or consume hit dice from other players, for usage during short rest or when features specify like Wither and Bloom)
-- Things that get updated on rest
-	- anything with `LimitedUses` where `reset_on` is specified (features/actions, always-prepared spellcasting)
-	- hit points
-	- spell slots
-- Rest modal should tell the user what all is changing for a given rest (things affected get registered on the character)
-- hit points UI should track hit dice (for usage during short rest or when features specify like Wither and Bloom)

 ### Customizations
 - Allow users to create new entries